 Necrotic degradation processes of the human bone substance that cannot be traced back to an infection but to a vascular infarction are called aseptic bone necrosis.
 Depending on the location and type of aseptic bone necrosis, both sexes can be affected differently.

 What is aseptic bone necrosis?

-According to DigoPaul, the term aseptic bone necrosis covers necrotizing diseases of the bone system which, in the absence of an infection (aseptic), can be attributed to insufficient blood flow (ischemia) in the affected bone areas.
+The term aseptic bone necrosis covers necrotizing diseases of the bone system which, in the absence of an infection (aseptic), can be attributed to insufficient blood flow (ischemia) in the affected bone areas.

-The closure of the supplying vessel (vascular infarction) causes the affected bone to be insufficiently supplied with oxygen, nutrients and minerals, as a result of which it is to a gradual degradation up to a possible functional failure of the bone area.
+According to abbreviationfinder.org, the closure of the supplying vessel (vascular infarction) causes the affected bone to be insufficiently supplied with oxygen, nutrients and minerals, as a result of which it is to a gradual degradation up to a possible functional failure of the bone area.

 Aseptic bone necrosis can in principle affect all bones of the human skeletal system on one or both sides.
 Characteristically, aseptic bone necrosis manifests itself in sudden or gradually increasing pain in the area of the necrotizing bone segment, which intensifies under load and can radiate into neighboring skeletal sections.

 In addition, movement restrictions of the affected area, especially in the later course of the disease, are possible with aseptic bone necrosis.